damilarelana/GaussianModel-Primer/README.md

-### A scikit-learn implementation of a simple Principal Component Analysis
+### A scikit-learn implementation of a simple Gaussian Mixture Model

+* an unsupervised learning: clustering primer
+* that uses Iris dataset